digitalhogarth/digitalhogarth.github.io/pages/setup/criticalcontext.md

 personality, experience.
 Yet none of this Orient is merely imaginative.
 The Orient is an integral part of European material civilization and culture.
-Orientalism expresses and represents that part culturally and even ideologically as a mode of discourse with supporting institutions, vocabulary, scholarship, imagery, doctrines, even colonial bureaucracies and colonial styles.“ </blockquote>
+Orientalism expresses and represents that part culturally and even ideologically as a mode of discourse with supporting institutions, vocabulary, scholarship, imagery, doctrines, even colonial bureaucracies and colonial styles.” </blockquote>